How does the Global Sustainable Tourism Council (GSTC) function, and how does it support the global travel industry?

 Countries and cities doing the best are those working on sustainability broadly, not just focused on tourism but on sustainability for their residents’ and visitors’ well-being alike.

 For example, Copenhagen is aiming to be carbon neutral by 2025, which requires that the tourism infrastructure is sustainable.
 Northern Europe – from Germany to the Netherlands and all the Scandinavian countries – are at the forefront of sustainable tourism practices.
-This region leads others in a combination of traveler awareness and concern, travel provider engagement, government regulation, and media focus.
+This region leads others in a combination of traveller awareness and concern, travel provider engagement, government regulation, and media focus.

 On the other side of the globe, we see prominent countries in Asia-Pacific adopting global standards and institutionalizing sustainability in the tourism industry: